Paraidomat/markdown-pandoc-todo/README.md

 Everytime you changed a file just run `./create_files.sh`, which will create a `todo_list.html` which you can bookmark in your browser to check your todos.
+If you open the webpage all task information will slide up at first.
+To show the detailed information click on the heading - It will slide right down again.

 # But there are already a ton of other Todo-List apps available